jeanjusten/Socialee_Links/README.md

 ### :arrow_forward: Description
 Socialee is a webpage used to host the user's links, similar to Linktree.<br>
 It was built to showcase a personal or business profile and redirect users to various social media platforms or important links.<br>
-It uses grunt for automated tasks, and Less for CSS styling.
+It uses Gulp for automated tasks, and Less for CSS styling.

 <!--Patch Notes-->
 ## :large_orange_diamond: Patch Notes